genkjames/planahead/README.md

 ### Landing Page
 <!-- What will a user see when they start your app? -->
-When the app is started users will see home page that tells them what they can do with the app, and a link to the dashboard.
+When the app is started users will see the home page that tells them what they can do with the app, and a link to the dashboard.
+If users aren't logged, instead of seeing a link to the dashboard the login and register buttons will be seen.

 ### App Initialization
 <!-- What will a user see when the app is started?  -->
-Once a user has entered the dashboard they will see a view of the current month with options to add events, tasks and notes to a particular day.
-They can also set up any upcoming appointments so they can be notified by alarm.
+Once a user has entered the dashboard they will see a view of the current month with options to add events, tasks and notes to a particular day when it is clicked on.
+They can also plan out their whole day by the hour using the schedule tab.

 ### Using The App
 <!-- What will a user see when the app is started?  -->
-Users will be able to view their tasks and events with a monthly or daily view.
-They can add tasks, events and notes right on the calendar, or by going to a specific date on the calendar.
-Notes can include shopping lists or important details that go along with a specific task, etc. Users will be notified when an event they have added is about to start.
-Users will also have the option to customize their dashboard with a variety of colors.
+Users will be able to view their tasks and events with a by daily view.
+The monthly view will be color coded to inform users which day they added any tasks, events, etc. They can add tasks, events and notes by going to a specific date on the calendar.
+Notes can include important details that go along with a specific task.
 The app will be simple enough that a person of any age can feel comfortable using it as their own personal organizer.

 ## MVP